vertica-as/Vertica.Umbraco.Headless/docs/openapi-support.md

     .WithMiddleware(u =>
 	// ...

-  app.UseSwagger(); // add Swagger support to the app }
+  app.UseSwagger(); // Add Swagger support to the app }
 ```